runag/workstation-runagfile/README.md

 It will do the following:

 1. Installs the basic software I frequently use.
-2. Installs my keys, passwords, software licenses (I keep them in the bitwarden database)
+2. Installs keys and software licenses from my bitwarden database.
-	* Puts SSH keys to the filesystem and passwords to the linux keychain.
 3. Makes a few tweaks to the system and to the desktop software.
 4. Installs a few shell aliases.
 5. Installs configuration for the Sublime Text and Visual Studio Code (there is also a script to keep configuration in the repository up to date with the local changes).

 This script is idempotent.
 It can be run multiple times to produce a system which is up-to date with the recent software updates and with my configuration changes.

 The file ``config.sh`` contains my name and email to use in configuration.
-If you'll fork this script, please remove them.
+Please remove them if you happen to fork this script.

 ## Linux